hecmec/sprachlichtung-mm/README.md

 ### Adapts Templates for archive and single pages

 - for ex. the about.md page in the root has a `layout: single` and `title: pages.about`.
-So if it title start with "pages." we translate it.
+So if its title start with "pages." we translate it.

   {% if page.title -%}
     {% capture title_prefix %}{{ page.title | slice: 0, 6 }}{% endcapture %}